binaryphile/binaryphile.github.io/_posts/2018-09-22-approach-bash-like-a-developer-part-26-returning-values.md

 array=( $__ )
 {% endhighlight %}

-As I mentioned when discussing data types, I never convert a string type to an array type variable because it can't be changed back without being unset.
-I always treat the global __ variable as a string variable, so I use the splat expansion to turn the returned array into a string when using it.
+As I mentioned when discussing data types, I don't convert a string variable type to an array variable type because it can't be changed back without being unset.
+I always treat the global `__` variable as a string variable, so here the splat expansion is used to turn the array value into a string.

 Returning Hashes
 ----------------

-Returning hashes works the same way, by using *rep*.
-Here it is with the stdout method (remember that *rep* already uses the same method, so it can be the last call in the function):
+Hashes may also be returned as a string.
+There isn't a method like the splat expansion for hashes, so instead we have to use the *rep* function we created earlier.
+Here it is with the stdout method (remember that *rep* already uses stdout, so it can be the last call in the function):

 {% highlight bash %}
 myfunc () {